Dancin' on the Edge

-Dancin' on the Edge is second solo studio album by American rock musician Lita Ford.
+Dancin' on the Edge is second solo studio album by American guitarist, vocalist, and songwriter Lita Ford.
 It was her final release with Mercury Records, as she departed to sign with RCA Records in 1987.
 The album was a moderate commercial success, reaching No. 66 of the US Billboard 200 chart.
 The album was also nominated for a Grammy Award in category of Best Female Rock Vocal Performance.